samsonchen1989/SDL_2D_Game/README.md

 SDLGame
 =======

-Write game with <SDL Game Development>
+Write game with "SDL Game Development"

 You can find the book in
 http://www.packtpub.com/simple-directmedia-layer-game-development/book